 Grantees are required to comply with the requirements outlined in this guide.
-Much of this information is already included in your grant agreement and/or the grant request for proposals and is explained in this guide in plain language or with additional detail.
+Much of this information is already included in your grant agreement and/or the request for proposals (RFP) document.
+This guide is written in plain language and includes additional details.